glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 ## Define your projection

-After you need to define what you want to do, and build your **goals** each one with a **dateline**.
+After you need to define what you want to do and build your **goals** each one with a **dateline**.
 Do a first pass of the following section strategy applied to your goals (replace activities with goals).
-Once your goals are partitioned, hierarchized, sized, prioritize, sequenced.
+Once your goals are partitioned, hierarchized, sized, prioritized, and sequenced.
 Your destructed goals should now fill in a **coherent structure**.
-Then split each goal in tasks.
-You can repeat this operation to split each tasks into smaller activities to pass **from a macro timescale to a micro timescale**.
+Then split each goal into tasks.
+You can repeat this operation to split each task into smaller activities to pass **from a macro timescale to a micro timescale**.

 ## Define your strategy